 Now, anyone who has seen a horrific image of the mutilated body of an aborted baby, or the bloody images of the babies that somehow survived, knows that no normal woman who has knowledge of all the associated risks that come with aborting a baby will make that decision easily.

-A few years ago, I was in a situation where my current son was born out of wedlock.
-When I first learned that his mother was pregnant, I honestly questioned if she should get an abortion.
+A few years ago, I was in a situation where I impregnated someone I wasn’t dating at the time.
+When I first learned that she was pregnant, I was distraught.
+I honestly questioned if she should get an abortion.
 Think what you want.
-I didn’t know what to do… but after I prayed about it, and now I can’t think of my life without him.
-The love I felt when I held him at birth, the joy in his beautiful smile, the innocence in his eyes… it makes tears come to eyes thinking how ignorant and selfish I was.
+I didn’t know what to do… but after I prayed about it I recognized my own ignorance and selfishness.
+Now I can’t think of my life without him.
+The love I felt when I held him at birth, the joy seeing his beautiful smile, the innocence in his eyes… it makes tears come to eyes thinking how ignorant and selfish I was.
 But, I’m by no means perfect.
 That’s all I have to say about that.